Wedding of Prince William and Catherine Middleton: Reception

 The night before the wedding, the Queen and other members of the royal family and royals from other countries attended a gala dinner at Mandarin Oriental Hyde Park organised by the Queen's cousin Lady Elizabeth Shakerley.
 After the wedding, the Queen hosted a lunchtime reception at Buckingham Palace, starting after the arrival of the married couple's carriage.
 It was a private gathering for guests drawn from the congregation who represent the couple's official and private lives.
 The couple made an appearance on the balcony on the east (main) front of Buckingham Palace, where they shared a kiss twice.
 Claire Jones, Official Harpist to the Prince of Wales, performed at the reception, playing a gold leaf harp known as "Prince of Wales" presented to Prince Charles in 2006 by Italian-American harp maker Salvi Harps.

+At the reception, guests were served a selection of canapés.